Doing Natural Language Processing in A Natural Way: An NLP toolkit based on object-oriented knowledge base and multi-level grammar base: Experiment

 \section{Experiment}

 All the experiments are performed in the WSL environment on a Thinkpad X390 notebook configured with an Intel i5 processor, 8GB memory, and 512GB SSD.

 In our experiments, we find that phrase patterns containing "concept" features is the most numerous of all rules.
 When performing new subsentence pattern discovery, we find that most new patterns we find are not truly subsentence pattern, but patterns with an unrecognized "concept" features.
 Most are caused by the mistakes and deficiencies of the knowledge base.
-At present, we are still trying to add this type of phrase patterns, but further verification of the knowledge base may be necessary.
+So, at present, we are still trying to identify this type of phrase patterns as many as possible, but clean of the knowledge base will be necessary.